buildertrend/eslint-plugin-enterprise-extras/docs/no-deprecated-element.md

                       // the defaultValue for the prop is used instead
                       keysToPullValueFrom: ["name"],

-                      // Tells the autofixer to NOT override the
+                      // Tells the autofixer to NOT overwrite the
                       // prop if a prop with the same name already exists
                       // on the deprecated component
-                      override: false
+                      overwrite: false
                     },
                     {
                       key: "data-testid",